fontforge/fontforge.github.io/en-US/about/faq.md

 If you make all your stems be the same height then the accent should be properly centered.

-## I made all the letters, but the font is still printing missing glyph characters!
+## I made all the letters, but the font is still printing missing glyph characters/gibberish!

-Some font viewers require that all the A–Z letters are made, plus all the numbers and punctuation marks like & or " and etc.
+Some font viewers (like the default Ubuntu font viewer) require that all the A–Z letters are made, plus all the numbers and punctuation marks like & or " and etc—otherwise they just spit out gibberish.

 ## How do I set the space character?